amitp-ai/Self_Driving_Car_Engineer/Term2/Project5_MPC/README.md

 The model is composed of a few different things:

 **State**
 Given MPC is a constrained optimization problem at every time step over some finite time horizon, having a good vehicle dynamics model is very important.
 However, there is tradeoff between model accuracy and computation speed.
 And given the optimization problem is to be solved at every point in time, the model cannot be very complicated due to computational challenges.
-For this project, the model used is the basic kinematics model presented in the lectures.
+For this project, the model used is the basic kinematics model.
 It is a state-space based kinematics model with the following components constituting the state:
 - x position of the car
 - y position of the car
 - ψ (orientation) of the car